 Before a chef cooks, they wash vegetables, peel them, and cut them to uniform sizes.
 A recipe that calls for 'diced onion' cannot use a whole onion with the skin on.
 Text preprocessing does the same: it washes (removes noise), peels (removes stop words), and dices (tokenises) raw text into a uniform form that machine learning models can use as ingredients.

-Stage 1 — Tokenisation
+Stage 1 — Tokenization

-Word and sentence tokenisation with NLTK
+Word and sentence tokenization with NLTK

 import nltk